idyll-lang/idyll/README.md

   * To build out static files, run `idyll build`
   * To publish to the web, run `idyll publish`, this will give you a unique URL that can be used to share your project.

+To see the old v2 docs, visit [https://v2.idyll-lang.org].